-Compute wind pressure distribution by height from design wind speed, exposure category, and building shape.
-Visualizes base shear force and overturning moment in real time.
+Compute the height-wise wind pressure distribution from design wind speed, exposure category and building shape in real time.
+Visualizes base shear and overturning moment for structural review.

 The wind speed at any height, $z$, is calculated using the Power Law.
 This model accounts for how terrain roughness slows wind near the ground.